codingburgas/sprint-math-games-9th-grade-quantumcode/README.md

 Solve a riddle or complete a missing word/phrase using given letters or clues.

 4. Maths Test
-Answer timed math questions to test your speed and accuracy at various difficulty levels. </p>
+Answer math questions to test your speed and accuracy at various difficulty levels. </p>
 <br>

 ## 📃 Documentation <a name="docs"></a>